Complications after breast augmentation are rare, but they do (unfortunately) occur. And some have the strangest names! Like, what is Double Bubble?!

 It can also occur if:

-- You have an implant placed that is too big for your body.
+You have a breast implant placed that is too big for your body.

-How Will I Know If I Have It?
+How Will I Know If I Have Double Bubble?

 More often than not, it'll be waaaaaay obvious from the look of your breasts.

 It'll look like you have two creases; your old crease and a new crease caused by the double bubble.

 If you think you might have double bubble but it isn't entirely obvious try looking in a mirror and raising your arms over your head... this may exaggerate any double bubble deformity.

 Either way, if you suspect double bubble always seek the opinion of your plastic surgeon.